Our history

 d

-FEN strengthens the ENA model implementation in various rural Colombian municipalities and adapts its pedagogical materials to the Basic Learning Rights (DBA), developed and regulated by the Ministry of National Education (MEN).
+FEN strengthens the presence of ENA model in Colombia and adapts its pedagogical materials in accordance with the MEN’s Basic Learning Rights.

 2016